diegob236/cs457-irc-chat/README.md

 # Chat Client and Server
 Authors: Diego Batres & Kat Moore
-This project consists of a chat server and chat client that work together to form a chat application with users, channels, direct messages, and other functions.
+This project consists of a chat server and chat client (terminal and GUI) that work together to form a chat application with users, channels, direct messages, and other functions.
 The model is based off the IRC protocol.

 ## To compile and run server
 In order to get the server up and running please ensure you are in the project directory then: